Cadence Records

 The departures of the Everly Brothers in 1960 (to Warner Bros.
-Records) and of Andy Williams in 1961 (to Columbia Records), along with radical changes in public taste and the music business brought on by the British Invasion, led to the company's rapid decline.
-By 1964, Bleyer opted to shut down Cadence.
-He had competing offers from Kapp Records, Liberty Records and Andy Williams, who wished to keep his own master recordings away from any other buyer in competition with his new material.
+Records) and of Andy Williams in 1961 (to Columbia Records), along with radical changes in public taste and the music business brought on by the British Invasion, led to the rapid decline of Cadence.
+By 1964, Bleyer opted to shut down the label.
+Bleyer had competing offers from Kapp Records, Liberty Records and Andy Williams, who initially wanted to purchase just the masters of his own Cadence recordings.
 Bleyer's sale specified a complete purchase of the entire Cadence catalog (including Candid Records), which Williams accepted.